![]() ![]() Choose another writer in this calendar:

 between 1974 and 1990, were collected in Matkoilla (2005).
 An

-outsider as his fictional characters, Peltonen occasionally writes of himself in the third person -
+outsider like his fictional characters, Peltonen occasionally wrote of himself in the third person -

 he is P., Ivan Jormanovitš Malopoljev, Koito Susirenka, know-how-mies,